-If you miss a tablet and take the missed tablet within 12 hours of missing it, you should still be protected against pregnancy.
-If you are more than 12 hours late follow these detailed instructions: For ROSALEE to be most effective, yellow active tablets need to be taken uninterrupted for 7 days.
+If you miss a tablet and take the missing tablet within 24 hours of missing it, you will be protected against pregnancy.
+If you are more than 24 hours late, follow these detailed instructions:

+For this medicine to be most effective, pink active tablets need to be taken uninterrupted for 7 days.

-If you have been taking the yellow active tablets for 7 uninterrupted days and miss a yellow active tablet, take the missed tablet as soon as you remember, then go back to taking your medicine as you would normally, even if this means taking two tablets in one day.
+If you have been taking the pink active tablets for 7 uninterrupted days and miss a pink active tablet, take the missed tablet as soon as you remember, then go back to taking your medicine as you would normally, even if this means taking two tablets in one day.
+You will be protected against pregnancy.